oxarbitrage/crosslink2/README.md

 - **Byzantine Behavior:** Add malicious validator processes to test the ⅓‐fault‐tolerance bound and equivocation handling.
 - **Local States and forks:** Instead of one global chain, give each miner and validator its own local copy of `blocks`, `currentHeight`, `finalizedHeight`, etc., and model block-and-vote messages between them.
 This lets you simulate network latency and partitions—so different nodes can see different tips, produce conflicting forks, and then reconcile once messages arrive.
 - **Performance Tuning:** Experiment with larger configurations.
+- **Formal Verification:** Use TLA⁺ to prove more theorems about the protocol.

 ## Contributing